openfl/OpenFLDevelopersGuide/http-communications/README.md

 The URLRequestDefaults settings only apply to the current application domain, with one exception.
 The credentials passed to the setLoginCredentialsForHost() method are used for requests made in any application domain within the AIR application.

-For more information, see the URLRequestDefaults class in the [Haxe Reference for the Adobe Flash](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/net/URLRequestDefaults.html) [Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/net/URLRequestDefaults.html)_._
+For more information, see the URLRequestDefaults class in the [OpenFL API Reference](https://api.openfl.org/openfl/net/URLRequestDefaults.html).

 URI schemes